 In particular, Mapsly’s check-in/check-out feature is built entirely with the Automation suite.

-In Mapsly, you can incorporate direct distance as well as driving distance and time into your automation
+In Mapsly, you can easily calculate both direct and driving distance, as well as driving time between any locations and use them in your automation or saved to records.

 You may also place a button into the Table view for an object and make it available when multiple records are selected at once.
 When such a button is pressed, selected records, or all records in the table, become available for use in actions and forms.